ScottGrieveWeb/tic-tac-toe/README.md

 # tic-tac-toe

-Roadmap
+## Roadmap
--BO5 functionality
--Highlighting who's turn it is
--Styling the dialog modal for player names
+- Styling the dialog modal for player names
--Tidying up the layout
+- Tidying up the layout
--Improving responsiveness
+- Improving responsiveness
+- Adding an ending screen